CottageLabs/jisc-publications-router/docs/using_the_gem.md

 * parameter to indicate if unpackaged content files are to be retrieved from JISC publications router
 * Optional.
 The default value is `false`.
 * If set to true the unpackaged pdf files and unpakaged other files will be downloaded and saved in the notification directory.

+`log_file` :

+* parameter to pass the name of the log file along with the path.
+* Optional.
+The default value is `log/jisc_publications_router.log`.

+`redis_url` :

+* parameter to pass the URL for redis.
+* Optional.
+The default value is read from the environment variable `REDIS_URL`.
+If this is not set, the URL will default to `redis://localhost:6379/0`

+`redis_password` :

+* parameter to pass the password for redis, if used.
+* Optional.
+The default value is read from the environment variable `REDIS_PASSWORD`.
+If this is not set, it will default to an empty string.

 ## Workers used by the gem